 Manassas National Battlefield Park offers catch-and-release fishing at any pond located on site.
 Each of the recommended ponds shown are conveniently located near parking lots or roadside parking.
 Fishing is open year round.
 State fishing regulations are enforced, and a Virginia State Fishing License is required.
 A complete description of regulations is posted at each fishing site.
 To report violations, call Park Law Enforcement at (703) 754-8694.

-Cundiff Pond is located 1/4 mile east of Stuart's Hill Visitor Center and Park Headquarters on Route 29 (Lee Hwy).
+Cundiff Pond is located 1/4 mile east of Stuart's Hill & Park Headquarters on Route 29 (Lee Hwy).
 Brown park signs are posted at the second metal gate on the right where there is a pull-off for vehicles.
 Follow the trail for 1/8 mile to the pond.

-Headquarter Ponds are located at Park Headquarters on Route 29.
+Headquarter Ponds are located at Park Headquarters at the intersection of Route 29 (Lee Hwy.) & Pageland Lane.
 From the Route 29/Route 234 intersection, head west on Route 29.
-1/4 mile after Route 29 splits from a two lane highway into a four lane highway, turn left onto Pageland Road (Route 705), a gravel road, and another immediate left into the entrance for Park Headquarters.
+Approximately 1/4 mile after Route 29 splits from a two lane highway into a four lane highway, turn left onto Pageland Lane (Route 705), a gravel road, and another immediate left into the entrance for Park Headquarters.
 Park in the gravel parking lot.
 The three small ponds are visible from the parking lot.

-Quarters Nine parking is located at Matthews Hill.
+Grubbs Pond parking is located at Matthews Hill.
 The parking lot is approximately 0.7 miles North of the Route 29/Route 234 intersection.
-Follow the bridle trail marked on the map to reach Quarters Nine pond.
+Follow the bridle trail marked on the map to reach Grubbs Pond.

 Catch-and-Release Fishing Tips